Abdelwaheb-Hnaien/terraform_labs/associate/lab_03/lab_03.md

   location                    = "EU"
 }
 ```
-dataset_id name should be unique in the project, to avoid potential conflict with other students we recomend you add your intials as suffix to the `dataset_id`
+dataset_id name should be unique in the project, to avoid potential conflict with other students we recommend you add your intials as suffix to the `dataset_id`
 .

 __Example__ : John Do -> dataset_id = "example_dataset_jdo"